Tag: book-reviews

 “Good for you,” he finally spoke.
 “You should always stand up for those who can’t stand up for themselves.
 That’s what my brothers went to Europe and got their asses shot full of Nazi lead for.
 I applaud that sentiment, but in this instance, I promise you, your concerns are misplaced.”

-His reassurances delivered, Shane turned and walked back to the car, leaving the group on the porch speechless.
+His reassurances delivered, Shane turned and walked back to the car, leaving the group on the porch speechless and confused.

 “What are we going to do with him?”
-Rosenda asked, getting into the Lincoln’s passenger side.
+Rosenda asked, sliding into the Lincoln’s passenger side.

 “We are going to sit on him until he gets his shit together.
 I know just the place.”

-“You really clocked him,” she said, peering at Cole over the headrest.
+“You really clocked him,” she said, peering over the headrest back at the prostrate star.

 • Superworse—Ben Greenman